Family Counseling Services

 Types of family therapy

-The purpose of family counseling is to help a family learn to relate to each other in a healthy way.
-The counselor may do this by opening up productive lines of communication, assisting in conflict resolution, and initiating the healing process if necessary.
-The type of interventions used will largely depend on the types of issues being faced by the family who is seeking the counseling services.
-Below is a discussion of some of the common types of family therapy in use today.
+The purpose of family counseling services is to help a family learn to relate to each other in a healthy way.
+The family counselor may do this by opening up productive lines of communication, assisting in conflict resolution, and initiating the healing process if necessary.
+The type of counseling interventions used will largely depend on the types of issues being faced by the family who is seeking the counseling services.
+Below is a discussion of some of the common types of family counseling services in use today.

 Family systems therapy